ArthurHeitmann/zst_blocks_format/README.md

 };
 ```

-The decompressed data is a zstd compressed structure:
+The decompressed data has the following format:

 ```C
 struct ZstBlock {